 Emphysema is a chronic lung condition in which the lungs' natural airspaces, called alveoli, become larger but decrease in number.
 The tissue surrounding the alveoli loses elasticity so that the airspaces can no longer expand and shrink as usual.
-This reduces the amount of oxygen transferred by the lungs to the bloodstream, making it more difficult for you to breathe.
+This reduces the amount of oxygen transferred by the lungs to the bloodstream.
+Air gets trapped in these spaces rather than exhaled, making it more difficult for you to breathe.
+Emphysema can be part of a lung disease called chronic obstructive pulmonary disease or COPD.

 Cigarette smoking is the number one cause of emphysema.
-Although smoking has decreased in North America since 1964, it's still a major concern among young people.
-A huge majority of emphysema sufferers have smoked heavily in the past.
+Although smoking has decreased in Canada for many years, it's still a major concern.
+A huge majority of emphysema sufferers are current smokers or have smoked in the past.
 Smoking is responsible for 80% to 90% of chronic obstructive pulmonary disease (COPD) cases, including emphysema.
-Smoking is also responsible for at least 85% of all lung cancer cases in Canada.
+Smoking is also responsible for the majority of all lung cancer cases in Canada.
 A burning cigarette emits over 4,000 different chemicals, many of which are carcinogenic (cancer-causing) or otherwise toxic to living tissue.
+Being exposed to secondhand smoke also increases your risk of developing emphysema.

 Infections of the respiratory tract can also destroy lung tissue and thus contribute to the development or worsening of emphysema.
 Likewise, having emphysema increases the likelihood of infection.